 After lunch, it’s over to the Irish National Heritage Park in Ferrycarrig, a short 3 miles away on the R370, which truly celebrates Wexford’s Viking roots.
 Here, park the car and put on your walking shoes to enjoy a close up of a reconstructed longboat and stone castles, and even a reconstructed Viking home, with post and wattle walls, all situated within 35 acres of beautiful woodland.
 The Park is an historical wonderland that manages to capture 9,000 years of Irish history into a series of incredibly fascinating walking trails, and if you’re keen to stay a little longer, stay overnight in a Ring Fort for a true experience of life in Medieval Ireland!

 A 20-minute drive south will bring you to Tacumshane Windmill, the only surviving complete windmill in Ireland.
 Built in 1846 from the wood from nearby shipwrecks, this quaint setting is deserving of a pit stop and a photo.
-The key is available from the local Millhouse Bar and Restaurant, and admission is free!
+The key is available from the local Meyler’s Millhouse Bar and Restaurant – plus, admission is free!

 Next it’s a short drive to Kilmore Quay, a thriving seaside village renowned for its thatched cottages and summer seafood festival.
 You can’t beat enjoying some fresh fish or a 99 ice-cream cone as you watch the sun set over bustling fishing boats as they come and go.